monk-io/docs/docs/comparison.md

 :::note Paradigm

 No matter how complex they get, stacks should be as easy to 'install' and 'run' as mobile apps.
-Since Monk templates work seamlessly everywhere, **you as a developer offload all undue complexity** to (1) us, who make sure `monk` and `monkd` work with both infra and containers, and to (2) template publishers, who optimize stacks and components for particular app/infra combinations.
+Since Monk Kits work seamlessly everywhere, **you as a developer offload all undue complexity** to (1) us, who make sure `monk` and `monkd` work with both infra and containers, and to (2) Kitpublishers, who optimize stacks and components for particular app/infra combinations.
 :::

 ---